micmic210/heritage-housing-issues/README.md

 2. She needs to predict the expected sale price for her four inherited houses based on their characteristics.
 Additionally, she wishes to use this tool to estimate the price of any other property in Ames she might consider buying in the future.

+---
+## User Stories and Acceptance Criteria

+### User Story 1: Understand Property Value Drivers

+**As** a property owner who is unfamiliar with the local market,
+**I want** to understand which house attributes most influence the sale price,
+**So that** I can make informed decisions when evaluating or improving my inherited properties.

+#### Acceptance Criteria:
+- I can view clear data visualizations that show how different house attributes correlate with sale price.
+- I can access a summary of the most important variables influencing price.
+- I can inspect the dataset structure (number of rows/columns, sample entries).
+- I can view scatterplots and a heatmap showing relationships between variables and sale price.

+---

+### User Story 2: Predict Sale Price for My Inherited Homes

+**As** a property owner,
+**I want** to input house attributes and receive a predicted sale price,
+**So that** I can estimate the value of the properties I inherited in Ames, Iowa.

+#### Acceptance Criteria:
+- I can enter information for each of the four inherited houses.
+- I receive a predicted sale price for each house based on the ML model.
+- I see a total estimated value for all four houses combined.
+- I can use the “Predict Sale Price” button to get the output from the trained pipeline.

+---

+### User Story 3: Learn from Data-Driven Hypotheses

+**As** a client who is curious about housing trends,
+**I want** to see project hypotheses and whether the data supports them,
+**So that** I can better understand the logic behind the model and predictions.

+#### Acceptance Criteria:
+- I can read a list of hypotheses related to housing prices (e.g., size, quality, year built).
+- I can view conclusions based on correlation and visual analysis.
+- I understand how each hypothesis was validated or rejected using the data.

+---

+### User Story 4: Evaluate Model Performance

+**As** a client using this tool for decision-making,
+**I want** to know how accurate the model is and what features it relies on,
+**So that** I can trust the predictions provided by the tool.

+#### Acceptance Criteria:
+- I can see which variables are most important in the model (feature importance).
+- I can view key performance metrics (e.g., R² score, RMSE).
+- I understand the general steps taken to build and evaluate the machine learning model.

+---

 ## Hypothesis and how to validate?

 ### Hypothesis 1: